Click on the image to enlarge

 How does it work?

 Your daily life can be seen as a continuous chain of stimuli and your usual habitual response to those stimuli.
 A stimulus can be anything: from receiving a phone call, to riding your bike, playing high notes on your instrument, or the computer in front of you.
-A stimulus can come from the outside: someone calling your name, a red traffic light, or seeing a spider.
+A stimulus can come from the outside: someone calling your name, a red traffic light, or seeing a spider (or a friend!).
 And it can come from the inside: your own thoughts, feelings and emotions.

 By learning to respond to a stimulus with more calm, less unnecessary tension and better coordination, you can prevent your old unhelpful habit from getting in the way, making it a lot easier to move with a bit more flow, freedom and ease.